ibioChile/Transcriptomics-R-Workshop-public/Workshop Setup.md

 # Workshop Setup

 This workshop is meant to be hands-on and interactive.
 We would prefer not to spend time during the sessions getting everyone setup, so some things are needed in advance of the workshop.
-If you run into any problems, please feel free to email [Pamela Camejo](pcamejo@bio.puc.cl).
+If you run into any problems, please feel free to email [Team Bioinfo](bioinfo@ibio.cl).

 We will be using the software outlined in the instructions below.
 Please see the section for your operating system for those directions.